 18. Dividends on novelty wagers

-(1) Dividends are to be declared and paid to the holders of winning tickets in accordance with the RWWA Regulations and this rule.
+(1) Dividends are to be declared and paid to the holders of winning tickets in accordance with the RWWA Regulations, rule 18A and this rule.

 (2) Before any dividend is calculated or declared on a totalisator pool for any novelty wager, other than a favourite numbers wager or a quaddie wager, the totalisator operator, after allowing for refunds, is to —